-I am so excited to introduce you to Farmaste’s newest residents: Beata, Clarice, and Kristen!
 These beautiful ladies were rescued from a small goat dairy farm in western Minnesota.
 The owner of the farm was looking to downsize her operation and was happy to find a place where her goats could live out their lives in peace.
-All three goats are Alpine Dairy Goats and range in age from six to ten years.
+All three goats are Alpine Dairy Goats and range in age from seven to eleven years.